0xcf/decal-web/README.md

 decal-web is built for [Jekyll](https://jekyllrb.com), a static site generator.
 View the [quick start guide](https://jekyllrb.com/docs/) for more information.

+You will need Ruby 2 to build the site (it has been tested on Ruby2.7.4).
+If using Arch, [follow this guide](https://gist.github.com/jhass/8839655bb038e829fba1) to install it.

+You may also need to install Bundler 1.16: `gem install bundler:1.16.0`

 1. Install Jekyll
 ```bash
 $ bundle install
 ```
 1. Start your local Jekyll server.
+You can also use `make dev`.
 ```bash
 $ bundle exec jekyll serve
 ```
-1. Point your web browser to [http://localhost:4000](http://localhost:4000)
+1. The console should output a server address (`localhost:8xxx`).
+Open that address in your browser.
 1. Reload your web browser after making a change to preview its effect.

 For more information, refer to [Just the Docs](https://pmarsceill.github.io/just-the-docs/).